erwannbst/imtoundra/README.md

 - Run the Python script to launch the microservice.
 - The microservice runs on `http://localhost:5000` by default.

+## Sensors

+Microservice of the fist unit with the sensors.
+It is responsible for reading the sensors and sending the data to the encoding microservice.

 ## Encoding
 Its job is to minimize the weight of the payload